corker/FluentProjections/README.md

 }
 ```

-The library is fully covered with unit test.
-You can take a look into a unit test project for more examples.
+The library is fully covered with unit tests.
+Look into a FluentProjections.Tests project for more examples.

 Happy coding!